-The upshot was that impoverished classes were compelled to accept the status quo in the domain of politics, ideologies and cultures, and were unable to establish independent and sincere leadership to challenge the Brahmanical system.
-It refused to acknowledge the Dalits as a separate element in the country preempting the rights and protections for directs in the Constitution of independent India.
+The upshot was that the impoverished classes were compelled to accept the status quo in the domains of politics, ideology, and culture and were unable to establish independent and sincere leadership to challenge the Brahmanical system.
+It refused to acknowledge the Dalits as a separate element in the country, preempting the rights and protections for directs in the Constitution of independent India.

-Gandhi had said that he is ready to give reservation in jobs and political reservation in proportion to the numbers, one takes reservation but do not break the Hindu religion.
+Gandhi had said that he was ready to give reservations in jobs and political reservations in proportion to the numbers; one takes reservations but does not break the Hindu religion.

-The effect of the Poona Pact between Congress and Dr. Ambedkar is that if Congress is ready to give Dalits reservation i.e. safe seats in education, jobs and politics, then Dalits are ready to become Hindus.
+The effect of the Poona Pact between Congress and Dr. Ambedkar is that if Congress is willing to provide Dalits with reservations, i.e., secure seats in education, jobs, and politics, then Dalits are prepared to renounce their Hindu identity.

-Speaking in support of the resolution confirming the Poona Pact, Dr. Ambedkar was greeted with cheers when he rose, declared:
+Speaking in support of the resolution confirming the Poona Pact, Dr. Ambedkar was greeted with cheers when he rose and declared:

 "I believe it is no exaggeration for me to say that no man a few days ago was placed in a greater dilemma than I was.
 There was the life of the greatest man in India to be saved.
-There was also for me the problem of trying and safeguarding the interests of the community which I was in my humble way trying to do at the Round Table Conference.
+There was also the problem of trying to safeguard the interests of the community, which I was, in my humble way, trying to do at the Round Table Conference.
 Part of the credit must be attributed to Mahatma Gandhi himself.
-I must confess that I was immensely surprised, when I met him, that there was so much in common between him."
+I must confess that I was shocked when I met him that there was so much in common between him."

-On May 15, 1936, Dr. Ambedkar published a book Annihilation of Cast.
-This was the speech he wrote to be given at a conference in Lahore; however, he did not attend the conference with some disagreement with the organization that disinvited him.
-In this book he states that he was born a Hindu but will not die a Hindu.
-He will change his religion, but he was not going to change to a religion that would hurt the Hindus.
+On May 15, 1936, Dr. Ambedkar published a book titled "Annihilation of Caste."
+This was the speech he had written to be given at a conference in Lahore; however, he did not attend the conference due to some disagreement with the organization that had disinvited him.
+In this book, he states that he was born a Hindu but will not die a Hindu.
+He would change his religion, but he was not going to change to a religion that would hurt the Hindus.
 He will not accept Islam or Christianity because they have the foreign origin.
-He had promised Gandhi that he would adopt such a religion which would cause the least harm to Hindus.
+He had promised Gandhi that he would adopt a religion that would cause the least harm to Hindus.

-Dr. Ambedkar made a pact with Dr. Munje a leader of Hindu Mahan Sabha that he was going to become a Sikh.
-After this, Dr. Munje sent the documents of that pact to Mahatma Gandhi which he received and published in the Bombay Chronicle magazine on August 8, 1936.
+Dr. Ambedkar made a pact with Dr. Munje, a leader of the Hindu Mahasabha, that he would become a Sikh.
+After this, Dr. Munje sent the documents of the pact to Mahatma Gandhi, who received and published them in the Bombay Chronicle magazine on August 8, 1936.

-Dr. Ambedkar had made complete preparations to adopt Sikhism, but Gandhi clearly refused to accept.
-According to him, if you (Dr. Ambedkar) become a Sikh we will not give you the rights of reservation decided by the Poona Pact and because of this Dr. Ambedkar gave up the idea of adopting Sikhism under pressure from Mahatma Gandhi and Congress.
+Dr. Ambedkar had made complete preparations to adopt Sikhism, but Gandhi refused to accept.
+According to him, if you (Dr. Ambedkar) become a Sikh, we will not give you the rights of reservation decided by the Poona Pact.
+Due to this, Dr. Ambedkar abandoned the idea of adopting Sikhism under pressure from Mahatma Gandhi and the Congress.

-Gandhi was afraid that if the Dalits became Sikhs, they would wear arms and will become a problem for the rest of the Hindus.
-He was willing to accept only if Sikhs can declare themselves Hindus.
+Gandhi was afraid that if the Dalits became Sikhs, they would wear arms and would become a problem for the rest of the Hindus.
+He was willing to accept only if Sikhs could declare themselves Hindus.